 Topical mechlorethamine can be mixed in an ointment by your pharmacist or prepared by you (mixed in water) before each dose.
+Remove the medication from refrigeration and apply within 30 minutes.
 Apply a thin layer of mechlorethamine to completely dry skin 4 hours before or 30 minutes after showering or washing.
 Let the treated area dry for 5-10 minutes before covering with clothing.
 Only use moisturizer (lotion) 2 hours before or after applying mechlorethamine.
 Do not cover the treated area with bandages.
 Avoid fire, flame and smoking until the medication has dried.

 Storage and Handling